 Overview Dispute Resolution

-Austria remains highly attractive to business with its reputation as a “gateway to Eastern Europe” and its private investor support of start-ups.
-The very high entrance bar to law practice is a dis-tinct peculiarity of Austria, requiring international firms and companies with disputes to turn to skilled and specialized Austrian legal counsel.
+As ever, Austria remains highly attractive to business with its reputation as a “gateway to Eastern Europe” and its private investor support of start-ups.
+The very high entrance bar to law practice is a distinct peculiarity of Austria, making it advisable for international firms and companies with disputes to engage skilled and specialised Austrian legal counsel.

 Litigation in Austria